musaissa15/Backend-API-hosting/README.md

 cd be-nc-games
 ```

-3 - open it up on Vs Code using the terminal command:
+3 - open it up on VSCode using the terminal command:

 ```
 code .